 - Stickless Wonder An unusual dwarf variety.
-The vines only grow to about 30 in.
-Tall and do not need trellising.
-Plants start flowering early (40 days) but, like many bush beans, don't have as long a season as taller varieties.
+The vines only grow to about 30 inches tall and do not need trellising.
+Plants start flowering early (40 days) but, like many bush beans, they don't have as long a season as taller vining varieties.
 (54 days)

 - Yard Long (white seeded, black seeded, red seeded, extra long) - Often you will only find seed packets labeled as Yard Long Beans, but there are subtle differences between varieties.
 Any of the green varieties would be a good place to start experimenting.
 (90 days)

-Soil: Long beans are not terribly finicky about soil pH, but does best between 6.0 and 7.5.
-Long beans are true legumes, so a soil mildy rich in organic matter is best.
+Yard long beans are true legumes, so a soil mildly rich in organic matter is best.
 Too much nitrogen will result in more leaves than beans.

 Help the young seedlings find their trellis.
-With a little initial training, they will soon be able to grab and climb on their own.
+With a little initial training, your yard long beans will soon be able to grab and climb on their own.

 Besides keeping the beans harvested, the biggest maintenance is keeping the plants watered.
-While they are somewhat drought tolerant, prolonged dry spells will make the pods tough and they won't grow as long as they should.
+While yard long beans are somewhat drought tolerant, prolonged dry spells will make the pods tough and they won't grow as long as they should.

 Unfortunately, the tender shoots and leaves are attractive to deer, rabbits, groundhogs and other small animals.